 While the law prevents public urination from being charged as a felony sex crime, it does state that if the act is committed in conjunction with an act of indecent exposure, it can be prosecuted as such.
 For this reason, an act of public indecency can be charged as a felony offense.
 However, with qualified and experienced legal counsel and defense representation, an inflated charge may be reduced to a misdemeanor or dismissed completely.

 To schedule a free, confidential consultation to discuss an indecent exposure charge, submit the online case review form or call the offices of Phillips & Associates at (405) 418-8888.
-To learn more click here.
+To learn more about sex crimes defense click here.

 REQUEST A FREE CASE EVALUATION